sagiegurari/cargo-make/README.md

 <a name="usage-ci"></a>
 ### Continuous Integration
-cargo-make comes with a predefined flow for continuous integration build executed by internal or online services such as travis-ci and appveyor.<br>
+cargo-make comes with a predefined flow for continuous integration build executed by internal or online services such as travis-ci and appveyor.

-For travis-ci, simple change the script to invoke the cargo-make installation and invocation as follows:
+<a name="usage-ci-travis"></a>
+### Travis
+Add the following to .travis.yml file:

 ````yaml
 script: